Freelance writer specializing in evidence-based health content.

 ✰ I’m always amazed that you can process as much information as you do and lay it out so clearly. — Murray Lewis, Editor-in-Chief, Good Times magazine

-With years of accumulated knowledge on a wide range of health topics, I can ask better, more informed questions of expert interviewees, saving them time and effort.
+With years of accumulated knowledge on a wide range of health topics, I can ask better, more informed questions of expert interviewees.
 And while I specialize in health, I’ve also written extensively about mental health, parenting, lifestyle, retirement destinations, and food.

 ✰ Very well-done!
 In my experience, very few (writers) can convincingly handle this topic in an engaging, interesting, unbiased, and accurate manner and translate effectively to a ‘lay’ readership. — Dr. Murray Huff, Professor Emeritus of Medicine & Biochemistry, Western University